-The Company will continue its assertive efforts to enter into countries such as the UK, Peru and Brazil, and leverage its Colombian expertise to prescribe, sell and distribute medical cannabis, but with COVID-19 there may be regulatory delays and other barriers to entry until the pandemic is concluded.
+The Company continued its assertive efforts to enter into countries such as the UK, Peru and Brazil, and leverage its Colombian expertise to prescribe, sell and distribute medical cannabis.
+The Company expects sales to commence in the UK, Peru and Germany in the third quarter of 2020.